otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac/README.md

 }
 ```

-**Confirm the ADMIN token still works**

-Send the same `POST /api/institutions` request using the ADMIN token.
-You should receive `201 Created` as normal.

-> This confirms that `jwtAuth` and `rbac` are correctly chained - authentication passes for both users, but authorisation only permits the ADMIN.

 ---

 ### 3.5 RBAC Limitations

-The current single-role enum approach works for basic scenarios but has drawbacks:
+The current single-role enum approach has drawbacks:

-- **Tightly coupled types and roles** - Hard to model nuanced cases (e.g. a student who is also a teaching assistant)
+- **Tightly coupled types and roles** - Hard to model nuanced cases
-- **No type-specific data** - Difficult to attach role-specific attributes (e.g. lecturer's department, student's enrolment data)
+- **No type-specific data** - Difficult to attach role-specific attributes
-- **Poor scalability** - Challenging to extend when different roles need different fields and relationships
+- **Poor scalability** - Challenging to extend when different roles need different fields
 - **Mixed concerns** - Auth logic is entangled with user identity

 ---

 ## 4. Rate Limiting

-Rate limiting controls how many requests a client can make in a given time window, protecting against abuse, denial-of-service attacks, and brute-force attempts.
-We use the `express-rate-limit` package, which implements a basic **fixed window** algorithm.
+Rate limiting controls how many requests a client can make in a given time window.

 ---

 ### 4.1 Setup

-Install the required package:

 ```bash
 npm install express-rate-limit